ESP32 — ESP-IDF v6

 Apple Silicon Notes

 ESP-IDF v6 has native Apple Silicon (arm64) support.
-The toolchains downloaded by EIM are native binaries — no Rosetta 2 required.
+EIM downloads native arm64 toolchains — no Rosetta 2 required.

-If you have an older ESP-IDF installation that required Rosetta, reinstall via EIM to get the native arm64 toolchain for significantly faster build times.
+If you have an older ESP-IDF installation that required Rosetta, reinstall via EIM to get native arm64 binaries and significantly faster build times.

 Troubleshooting